jacoscaz/treesandrobots.github.io/_posts/2018-06-28-looping-async-functions-nodejs.md

 ```

 If you find yourself struggling with the difference between `setImmediate()` and `process.nextTick()` and/or asking your deity why would anyone in their right mind use the name `nextTick` for a method that schedules something to occur during the _current_ tick, I suggest having a look at [this really nice series of posts][nice-posts-on-timers] and at [the official documentation on timers][nodejs-timers].

+_**UPDATE:** after further testing and some fantastic input from the community, I discovered that the afore-mentioned code does, indeed, result in a memory leak as I had initially expected.
+The apparent stability I had observed was due to a step-ladder growth in memory usage, with no apparent increase between repeated doublings.
+I imagine such growth to be due to an accumulation of Promise-related structures in the heap, although I have so far been unable to verify this theory and/or explain the step-ladder behaviour.
+All my attempts at doing so, either by using Node's inspector or by dumping the heap to disk, invariably result in the process crashing out of existence.
+It is also worth mentioning that [TCO](tail-call-optimization-post) was [dropped from V8 (and therefore Node) in July 2017](https://stackoverflow.com/a/42788286)._

 ## Loop #2: the event loop is the only loop